-Colleen provides speech/language therapy as well as applied behavior analysis (ABA) therapy services.
-She specialize in early intervention services.
+Lama Pediatric Therapy provides speech-language therapy, applied behavior analysis (ABA) therapy, and occupational therapy.
+We specialize in early intervention services.

 Speech & Language

 Speech therapy is so much more than just teaching a child to say their sounds correctly.
 SLP's treat a variety of areas that affect you and your child's day to day life.
 These include the following:

 - Expressive/Receptive: being able to express oneself/understanding what is said

 - Oral-Motor: strength and coordination of oral motor muscles for speech and feeding

 - Feeding: eating a variety of foods, being able to chew and swallow safely